mzuzak/DSM-for-Logic-Locking/README.md

     Running accelerator for lock size [[7, 0, 0], [12, 0, 0], [0, 3, 0], [0, 9, 0], [0, 0, 3], [32, 0, 0], [0, 16, 0], [0, 0, 32], [32, 32, 32] ... and 19 more randomly selected points]

-The server (design point generator) should recieve those lock configurations.
-The DSM algorithmn is expecting to recieve the design values given those locking configurations.
+The server (design point generator) should recieve those locking configurations.
+The DSM algorithmn is expecting to recieve the design metric values given those locking configurations.

 ## Region of Interest
 See function find_ROI for the configurations for the region of interest